 The Normal and Industrial School was in existence from 1905 to approximately 1957.
-It attracted pupils from around the region, housing them in dormitories on the grounds of a large property located along North White Street in the East End.
+It attracted pupils from around the region, housing them in dormitories on the grounds of a large property located along North White Street in the town’s northeast neighborhood.

 In its heyday, the school enrolled up to 300 students each year, with instruction in subjects including Latin, French, and civil government.

 In the early part of the 20th century, American businessman Julius Rosenwald, part-owner and president of Sears, Roebuck and Company, founded the Rosenwald Fund to improve educational opportunities for African American students.
 As public funding and private donations were also required, activists across the rural South raised millions of dollars to provide education for all.

 More than 5,000 schools, shops, and teachers’ homes eventually received funding, and the Wake Forest Graded Colored School, founded in 1926, was among them.

 The school, originally financed and built by members of the town’s black community, used the new funds to add a high school, several lower school classrooms, and a 366-seat auditorium.

 With the new expansion came a new identity.
 The institution’s name was changed to the DuBois School in honor of prominent activist and philosopher Dr. W.E.B.
 DuBois, the first African American to earn a Ph.D from Harvard University and an outspoken proponent of civil rights.

 By 1932, the Rosenwald Schools could accommodate one-third of all African American children in the South.